Federation of Canadian Music Festivals is the umbrella organization for 230+ local and provincial festivals.

 It is a charitable, not-for-profit Canadian organization of volunteers from across the country serving over 680,000 young musicians.

-All music festivals with membership in the Federation share the mutual objective of recognizing emerging, young Canadian artists then providing educational and performance opportunities at every level, with professional adjudicators offering supportive critiques of their work, to assist in their development .
+All music festivals affiliated with the Federation through their Provincial Association share the mutual objective of recognizing emerging, young Canadian artists then providing educational and performance opportunities at every level, with professional adjudicators offering supportive critiques of their work, to assist in their development .

 The Festival Movement in Canada